tolypash/react-native-yoco/README.md

 npx expo prebuild
 ```

-- If device to be installed is Yoco device, additional dependencies are needed.
+- If your app is to be installed on a Yoco device, additional steps are needed.
 If you are not installing it on a special Yoco device, please ignore this and the rest of the steps.
 Install expo-gradle-ext-vars:

 ```bash
 npx expo install expo-gradle-ext-vars